programminghistorian/ph-submissions/en/drafts/originals/designing-a-timeline-tabletop-simulator.md

 > This directive copies a card (or a range of cards) to another position (or range of positions) calculated automatically by the software.
 It is useful to manage duplicates, or synchronize the face and back of cards for a duplex printing.

 ```
-DUPLEX = “range front”, “range back”, number
+DUPLEX = “range face”, “range back”, number
 ```

-In order to align the card fronts and backs, designate the range you want to duplicate.
-In the case of my personal deck, there are 59 unique cards: the fronts will be generated from cards in the 1-59 range, and the backs from the cards in the 60-118 range.
+In order to align the card faces and backs, designate the range you want to duplicate.
+In the case of my personal deck, there are 59 unique cards: the faces will be generated from cards in the 1-59 range, and the backs from the cards in the 60-118 range.

 ```
 11. DUPLEX = 1-59,60-118